emmasarge/gallery/README.md

 <a name="user-stories"></a>
 ### User Stories ###

-I used the Boutique Ado as a reference, I followed the user stories in a Google Docs spreadsheet.
+I used the Boutique Ado as a reference, I followed the user stories shared and created one in a Google Docs spreadsheet.
 [Click here to view](https://docs.google.com/spreadsheets/d/1_1PLjGptzSAbOWP1vXC1fD3hp-4bqpj3bSi4dvUwiF0/edit#gid=0)

 <a name="strategy"></a>